khmarbaise/octopress/source/_posts/2020/09/2020-09-20-spring-boot-strategy-pattern.md

 ```
 I would like to emphasis the usage of the constructor parameter `List<IOneStrategy> strategies`
 instead of the previously used `Map<String, IOneStrategy> strategies` which is a convenience to get a
-list of all implementations of the given interface into that list by Spring Boot.
+list of all implementations off the given interface into that list by Spring Boot.
 Now we need to
 translate that into a map with the key we have defined by using `@Qualifier` annotation.
 The whole
 thing can be solved by a stream like this: